Crystalwarrior/KFO-Server/README.md

 * **area_kick** "ID/IPID" "area number"
     - Kicks target from your area to the intended area and remove them from its invite-list.
     - If not given a target area, it will use the server's default area (usually area 0).
+* **area_list** "area list"
+    - Sets the server's current area list.
+    - If not given an area list, it will restore the original area list as it was on server bootup.
+* **area_lists**
+    - Lists all available area lists as established in `config/area_lists.yaml`.
 * **blockdj** "ID/IPID"
     - Mutes the target from changing music.
 * **charlog** "ID/IPID"